mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 This visualization made it clear that the industries that were shown in the table weren't necessarily the most important ones.
 It also made it possible to select many more industries than were shown in the table.

-However, the bar didn't quite fit into the design and small sectors were difficult to click on.
+However, the bar didn't quite fit into the design, and small sectors were difficult to click on.
 For these reasons I ultimately removed the bar from the page.

-To substitute for the information and interactions provided by the stacked bar I added a list of the largest regional industries to the table.
+To substitute for the information provided by the stacked bar I added a list of the largest regional industries to the table.

-To allow serendipitous discoveries I also added a section with random industries.
+To continue to allow serendipitous discoveries I also added a section with random industries.

 ![Northern Ireland Employment Table](/img/blog/uk-employment/table.png)

 ### Designing with screenshots in mind

-One design goal was to make it easy to create re-usable screenshots showing the distribution of different industries across the UK.
+One design goal was to make it easy to create re-usable maps for a particular industry.

-Primarily, that meant showing the industry name below the map, so the screenshots don't need further explanation.
+Primarily, that meant showing the industry name below the map, so screenshots don't need further explanation.

 ![](/img/blog/uk-employment/no-region-selected.png)

 I also made it possible to deselect a region.
-While this isn't a useful when interacting with the map, it removes the region outline and makes the resulting screenshots look cleaner.
+While this is slightly confusing when interacting with the map it removes the region outline, resulting in a cleaner-looking screenshot.

 ### Mobile

 ![Mobile Portrait Regional UK Employment Map](/img/blog/uk-employment/mobile-portrait.png)

-Moving the table below the map makes it harder to explore the data, as you end up scrolling up and down to look at the map after selecting an industry.
+Moving the table below the map makes it harder to explore the data.
+You need to scroll up to look at the map after selecting an industry, and then back down again.

 So, in portrait mode, I made the map as small as possible to reduce the amount of scrolling required.